Tag: Kyler Cooley

 Directed by: AJ Dakoulas and Andrew Napier

-Skiers: Andrew Holson, Brady Perron, Chris Vogt, Collin Collins, Dale Talkington, Dylan Ferguson, Henrik Harlaut, Jeff Kiesel, John Kutcher, Kyle Lukacs, Kyler Cooley, Luke Tanka, Oscar Harlaut, Ryan Wyble, Sean Kaulbach, Steve Stepp, Tim Maney, Tom Wallisch, Tyler Barnes, Witt Foster
+Skiers: Andrew Holson, Brady Perron, Chris Vogt, Collin Collins, Dale Talkington, Dylan Ferguson, Henrik Harlaut, Jeff Kiesel, John Kutcher, Kyle Lukacs, Kyler Cooley, Luke Tanka, Oscar Harlaut, Ryan Wyble, Sean Kaulbach, Steve Stepp, Tim Maney, Tom Wallisch, Tyler Barnes, Witt Foster, Phil Casabon

 Watch the 4BI9 crew in their 2008-2009 season, as they travel around the globe in an attempt to document this years most creative and progressive freeride skiing.
 Whether its Collin Collins and Witt Foster shredding neck deep powder, Tom Wallisch and Steve Stepp absolutely destroying the park skiing scene, or Henrik Harlaut closing down every single handrail in Salt Lake City, this year*s film has a little something for everyone to enjoy.
 Once criticized for our controversial and often belligerent approach to skiing, the 4BI9 crew now sits back and reflects on the lengths we have traveled since our inception.
 Therefore, it is at this time that we proudly present our 3rd feature length film, So Far So Hood.